Basel: The Mayor

 The first half of the word "Schultheiß" is schuld - so a Schultheiß is a person who decides what obligations all citizens incur.
 As his own remark about "injustice in court" shows, a Schultheiß had both executive and judiciary power.

 Depending on time and place, Schultheiß can be used about a number of positions ranging from the duke's right hand man to the presiding member of the church board.
-As to two translations below show, it could also mean judge and bailiff.
+As the two translations below show, it could also mean judge and bailiff.

 English translation from Beck, 1852